score-json/json/TSF/trustable/no-json-faults/NJF-05.md

 normative: true
 ---

-The service accepts and rejects arrays according to RFC8259 §5.
+The service provided by nlohmann/json accepts and rejects arrays according to RFC8259 §5.

-sab